-2.1 Micro Approach on Social Investment Needs
+2.2 Micro Approach

-2.1.1 Social Investment Needs in a schooling system
+2.2.1 Human capital investment in a schooling system

 We have followed the guideline in micro approach as well as schooling space needed in basic education and vocational education in Thailand.
 We have found that the space requirement is projected to be 197.56 million square meters in 2020.
 The declining population and school intake in Thailand are foreseeable to have less demand for space.
 It would decline to 81.05 million square meters in 2040 respectively.
 This is very clear for a general stream of education except for the vocational education.
 The spacious laboratory, workshops, as well real-world situation of training on modern industrial machinery, mechanical cum electronic, applied electronics, powers, motors vehicles and etc. are very important to raise the labor productivity for the industry.
 More importantly, the pneumatics and robotics etc would be new to Thailand to make a serious investment.
 The rail system engineer and technicians are badly needed in Thailand for her drive to be center of communications and transportation of the CLMV and Thailand.